fluent/fluent-plugin-opensearch/README.md

 host logging-es
 port 9200
 reload_connections true
-sniffer_class_name Fluent::Plugin::ElasticsearchSimpleSniffer
+sniffer_class_name Fluent::Plugin::OpenSearchSimpleSniffer
 reload_after 100
 ```

 #### Tips

-The included sniffer class is not required `out_elasticsearch`.
+The included sniffer class is not required `out_opensearch`.
 You should tell Fluentd where the sniffer class exists.

 If you use td-agent, you must put the following lines into `TD_AGENT_DEFAULT` file:

 ```
-sniffer=$(td-agent-gem contents fluent-plugin-elasticsearch|grep elasticsearch_simple_sniffer.rb)
+sniffer=$(td-agent-gem contents fluent-plugin-opensearch|grep opensearch_simple_sniffer.rb)
 TD_AGENT_OPTIONS="--use-v1-config -r $sniffer"
 ```

 If you use Fluentd directly, you must pass the following lines as Fluentd command line option:

 ```
-sniffer=$(td-agent-gem contents fluent-plugin-elasticsearch|grep elasticsearch_simple_sniffer.rb)
+sniffer=$(td-agent-gem contents fluent-plugin-opensearch|grep opensearch_simple_sniffer.rb)
 $ fluentd -r $sniffer [AND YOUR OTHER OPTIONS]
 ```

 ### Selector Class Name

-The default selector used by the `Elasticsearch::Transport` class works well when Fluentd should behave round robin and random selector cases.
+The default selector used by the `OpenSearch::Transport` class works well when Fluentd should behave round robin and random selector cases.
 This doesn't work well when Fluentd should behave fallbacking from exhausted ES cluster to normal ES cluster.
 The parameter `selector_class_name` gives you the ability to provide your own Selector class to implement whatever selection nodes logic you require.

 The below configuration is using plugin built-in `ElasticseatchFallbackSelector`: